Abandoned wells can lead to the contamination of drinking water

 Eligible project costs include materials and supplies necessary to properly plug an abandoned well according to Missouri’s Well Construction Rules (10 CSR 23-3.110) or contractual costs for a permitted well driller or pump installer to complete the plugging work.
 Nominal project oversight or consulting fees may be reimbursable on a case-by-case basis.
 Costs incurred before full execution of a financial assistance agreement between the department and the awardee are not eligible for reimbursement.

-Awards are limited to a maximum of $15,000 in grant funds.
+Funding is awarded on a first-come, first-served basis after the priority application period.
+Awards are limited to a maximum of $20,000 in grant funds.
 Plugging public water wells requires a cost-share of 25% for each well or in-kind match.
 No cost-share is required to plug private or multiple-family wells.
 Costs not reimbursable through this program may qualify as match.
-Additional information and limitations are described in related materials available through the department's Funding Opportunities Portal

 Application Process